 How to Set Cell Data Formats

-Data formatting and number formatting in Excel allows you to control how numbers, dates, times, and other data are displayed in cells, enhancing readability and ensuring data accuracy.
+Data formatting and number formatting in Excel allow you to control how numbers, dates, times, and other data are displayed in cells, enhancing readability and ensuring data accuracy.
 With data formats, you can present information in specific formats like percentages or currencies.
 Similarly, number formats let you customize decimal places and display options.

 How to Set Cell Data Formats